-Total number of individuals (seedlings + saplings + mature plants) recorded in sites varied considerably across sites (range = 3927 to 17557 individuals ha-1).
-On an average, each study site had 52.94 ± 5.42% (range = 45.67-62.77%) of seedlings, 38.87% (mean = 30.59-43.69%) of saplings and 8.19% (range = 5.61-10.11%) of mature trees.
-Present investigation recorded a net loss of 3.11 to 43.78% seedlings during seedling-sapling transition stage, and loss of 66.44 to 84.4% saplings in developmental phase from saplings to trees.
+The total number of individuals (seedlings + saplings + mature plants) recorded across sites varied considerably (range = 3927-17557 individuals ha-1).
+On average, each study site had 52.94 ± 5.42% (range = 45.67-62.77%) of seedlings, 38.87% (mean = 30.59-43.69%) of saplings, and 8.19% (range = 5.61-10.11%) of mature trees.
+Present investigation recorded a net loss of 3.11 to 43.78% seedlings during seedling-sapling transition stage, and a loss of 66.44 to 84.4% saplings in developmental phase from saplings to trees.
 Survival rate of seedlings ranged from 5.61 to 12.10% (Table 3).
-These findings are in contrast with Deb and Sundriyal (2008).
-They recorded plant communities with 73, 25 and 2% of seedlings, saplings and mature trees in evergreen forests at Arunachal Pradesh, India.
+These findings contrast with those of Deb and Sundriyal (2008).
+They recorded plant communities with 73, 25, and 2% of seedlings, saplings, and mature trees in evergreen forests at Arunachal Pradesh, India.
 Further, they recorded a net loss of 10-50% seedlings and 21-30% of saplings during transition stages.
-Several factors including soil moisture (Mueller-Dombois et al. 1980; Teketay, 1997), light intensity (Lieberman et al. 1990; Whitmore et al. 1990), and soil nutrient availability (Ceccon et al. 2003) have been found to play crucial roles in seedling development and survival.
-Our study sites experiencing 4-6 dry months in a year, hence soil moisture could play a vital role in seedling survival.
-In addition, present study sites have poor nutrient soils, thus soil nutrient may also play major roles in seedling survival.
+Several factors, including soil moisture (Mueller-Dombois et al. 1980; Teketay, 1997), light intensity (Lieberman et al. 1990; Whitmore et al. 1990), and soil nutrient availability (Ceccon et al. 2003), have been found to play crucial roles in seedling development and survival.
+Our study sites experience 4-6 dry months per year; hence, soil moisture could play a vital role in seedling survival.
+In addition, the present study sites have poor nutrient soils; thus, soil nutrients may also play significant roles in seedling survival.
 However, no studies have been conducted on effects of these factors on seedling survival in TDEFs.
-Studies with long term monitoring are needed to pinpoint the effects of biotic and abiotic environment on seed germination and seedling survival.
-Biotic factors such as concentration of pathogens, herbivores, and frugivores are also play crucial roles in seedling survival in forests.
-So for no studies have been conducted to elucidate impacts of biotic factors on seed deposition, germination and survival in TDEFs, hence studies on these vital parameters are needed to elucidate the relationship between seed and biotic factors, and seed and abiotic factors.
+Long-term monitoring studies are needed to pinpoint the effects of biotic and abiotic factors on seed germination and seedling survival.
+Biotic factors, such as pathogens, herbivores, and frugivores, also play crucial roles in seedling survival in forests.
+Since no studies have been conducted to elucidate the effects of biotic factors on seed deposition, germination, and survival in TDEFs, further research is needed to examine the relationships between seeds and biotic factors, as well as between seeds and abiotic factors.

 Table 3.
-Density and net loss of individuals during transition from seedling-sapling and sapling-mature phases in study area.
+Density and net loss of individuals during the transition from the seedling-sapling and sapling-mature phases in the study area.